Inghinidhe na hÉireann: Members

 Most founders were middle-class Catholics, though Helena Molony wrote in its magazine, Bean na hÉireann (Woman of Ireland), "Now there were some young girls in Dublin, chiefly members of the Irish classes of Celtic Literary Society… They were (with one exception) all working girls.They had not much gold and silver to give to Ireland.
 Only willing hearts, earnestness and determination."
 They originally met on Easter Sunday after noon Mass, she wrote, with the intention of presenting an inscribed blackthorn stick to (an unnamed) Arthur Griffith, who had thrashed a newspaper editor for maligning Maud Gonne.
 They went on to plan a picnic for 30,000 children as an alternative to the planned celebrations of a recruiting visit of the British monarch to Ireland.
 As they had no money, they raised subscriptions all over Dublin, coming together in an association named Daughters of Ireland, or (in deliberately antiquated spelling) Inghinidhe na h-Éireann.

-Maud Gonne was elected President of the association; Vice-Presidents were Alice Furlong, Jenny Wyse Power, Annie Egan, and Anna Johnston (Ethna Carbery).
+Maud Gonne was elected President of the association; Vice-Presidents were Alice Furlong, Jennie Wyse Power, Annie Egan, and Anna Johnston (Ethna Carbery).
 Among the founders were Helena Molony, Sinéad O'Flanagan (later wife of Éamon de Valera), actors Maire Quinn and Molly and Sara Allgood, physician Kathleen Lynn and Mary Macken, a leading member of the Catholic Women's Suffrage League.
 Later members included Mary MacSwiney, Máire Nic Shiubhlaigh, Constance Markievicz, Margaret Buckley, Ella Young, Máire Gill, writer Rosamond Jacob, Hanna Sheehy, Alice Milligan, and Marcella Cosgrave as well as many working-class women.